 KRISTIN B. GATES

-Kristin Gates is a filmmaker, conservationist, public speaker, writer, and long distance athlete.
+Kristin Gates is an expedition filmmaker, conservationist, public speaker, writer, and long distance athlete.

-She is best known for becoming the first woman to traverse Alaska's Arctic Brooks Range solo on a 1,000-mile route that she mapped out herself.
-She has also kayaked the 2,000 mile Yukon River alone and traveled hundreds of miles by dog team all over Alaska's Arctic and Subarctic.
+She is best known for traversing Alaska's Arctic Brooks Range solo on a 1,000-mile route that she mapped out herself.
+She has also kayaked the 2,000+ mile Yukon River alone and traveled hundreds of miles by dog team all over Alaska's Arctic and Subarctic.

 At the age of 18, Kristin began long distance hiking and since then has walked over 10,000 miles on National Scenic Trails in North America including the Triple Crown (Appalachian Trail, Pacific Crest Trail, and Continental Divide Trail) which she completed just after turning 23.
 She has also hiked across Sweden's Arctic on the Kungsleden and across a western corner of Greenland on the Arctic Circle Trail.